If your house and possessions are being sold to pay your debts

 If you're in a Debt Payment Programme or a Protected Trust Deed

 If you're in a Debt Payment Programme under the Debt Arrangement Scheme, you'll have an approved money adviser, and you must get in touch with them.
 Your creditor can't make you bankrupt if you're in a Debt Payment Programme.
+Find your money adviser's contact details on your entry in the DAS register.

 If you're in a Protected Trust Deed, your creditor can't take action to make you pay your debts or make you bankrupt.
 A trustee will handle your affairs.
+You should contact your trustee if your creditor is trying to make you bankrupt.
+Find your trustee's contact details on your entry in the Register of Insolvencies.

 Your creditor is only likely to take the extreme action of trying to make you bankrupt as a last resort because you haven't paid your debts using other methods.